MoonPoet/xaprb-src/content/blog/how-i-meditate.md

 What is meditation not?
 It is not stopping thoughts, it is not being immensely at peace or enraptured, it is not a state of “flow,” it is not being in a trance, it is not mystical or religious, it is not hard or complicated.
 It is not for stress relief, it is not for health, it is not trying to be smarter.
 It is simply knowing the present moment through awareness of the breath.
 It is undiluted awareness, complete alertness, present-moment-now attention.
 It is access to the insight to know the truth.
 It is, literally, life.

 With the patience and self-love to choose to practice daily, I have become more alive.
 I am not yet today fully alive and present in each moment.
 But I know it is within my reach, and each day that I practice I become more and more able to actually exist in any given moment.

+[^zafu]: My body is not flexible enough to sit in lotus position, with a foot on top of each thigh.
+I sit in half-lotus most of the time: one leg on the floor, the other leg on top.
+"Cross-legged," with a knee resting on each ankle, is not as stable or comfortable for me.
+When my hips feel tight I sit on a [Zafu](https://www.amazon.com/dp/B00G9FMY7W?tag=xaprb-20): a small, stable cushion filled with buckwheat.
+I place it on my yoga mat folded in half.